An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Details of the WMLES and Experiments

 The appearance of an invariant frequency (and associated scales), suggest the possibility of self-similar behavior within the IBL as it develops downstream from the roughness transition.

 To test this assumption, we first plot the Reynolds shear-stresses within the IBL, $\langle u'w'\rangle$, as a function of height and distance from $x_0$ (Fig. 2c).
 Results show that Reynolds shear-stress profiles thicken as the flow moves downstream from the transition point; that is, as $\hat{x}$ increases.
 We normalize this growth in $\langle u'w'\rangle$ using the local IBL height, $\delta_i$.
 This quantity is obtained using the correlation $\delta_i/z_0 = A_0(\hat{x}/z_0)^{b_0}$ with $A_0=0.29$ and $b_0=0.71$ fitted to the WMLES data, and with $z_0 = 10^{-1}$m~\cite{gunn2020macroscopic}.
-Figure~\ref{fig:prior}(d) shows that there is a reasonable data collapse, suggesting that $\delta_i$ is a more appropriate quantity than the outer scales (see inset of Fig.~\ref{fig:prior}d).
-These results show that the flow's longest time-scales and largest Reynolds shear-stresses are controlled by an IBL-based parameter.
+Figure~\ref{fig:prior}(d) shows {the normalized Reynolds shear-stresses as a function of wall-normal distance relative to IBL height.
+We find a suggestive collapse, particularly as the normalized Reynolds shear stresses approaches zero.} These results {suggest that the IBL set the relevant scales of the Reynolds shear-stresses by increasing their values away from the wall, and hypothesize that -- along with} the flow's longest time-scales -- the {new largest} length-scales {of the flow} are controlled by an IBL-based parameter.
 This implies that one can use $\delta_i$ to develop a general scaling for the velocity profile.
 We will employ this length-scale in a quasi-uniform approach that assumes the IBL height changes slowly enough such that the flow is in equilibrium with it, testing this hypothesis using additional experimental data.

 The Li21 dataset contains rough-to-smooth (R$\rightarrow$S) transitions for $Re_\tau$ ranging from 7000 to 21000, while the Gul22 dataset contains both R$\rightarrow$S, rough-to-rougher (R$\rightarrow$Rr), and Rr$\rightarrow$R transitions at lower $Re_\tau$ (from 1600 to 2500).
 From the Li21 dataset, the $Re_\tau =$ 7000 case is selected since it is a turbulent, fully rough R$\rightarrow$S transition.
 From the Gul22 dataset, the $Re_\tau =$ 1642 case is selected since it contains a R$\rightarrow$Rr transition.
-Additional experimental cases from each dataset are analyzed and can be found in the Supplemental Material~\cite{supp} (which contains Refs.~\cite{nickels2005evidence,esteban2022mean,gul2021revisiting,kundu2015fluid,materny2008experimental,smits2020some}).
+Additional experimental cases from each dataset are analyzed in the Supplemental Material~\cite{supp}, which contains Refs.~\cite{nickels2005evidence,esteban2022mean,gul2021revisiting,kundu2015fluid,materny2008experimental,smits2020some}.